Jonathan-Mandl/Ex4/README.md

 The Command2.cpp class is the option if the user enter 2 to define algorithem settings.
 The functions in that class is:

  - Command2() - init command2 obejct.
- - execute() - read from the server the current parameters of K and metric function and print them to the user. after that if the user push enter we stay the parameters and not change it. else if the user enter valid K value and valid metric function, the programe update the paramters and send them ro the server.
+ - execute() - read from the server the current parameters of K and metric function and print them to the user. after that if the user press enter we stay the parameters and not change it. else if the user enter valid K value and valid metric function, the programe update the paramters and send them ro the server.